Auto focus/Manual focus switch mechanism on the focus ring.

 Available Light means refers to photography without any additional lighting i.e. a flash in spite of unfavorable lighting conditions (e.g., at dusk or indoors).
-Instead, the camera sensitivity/speed is increased or lenses with with image stabilizer are used ( i.e., Tamron
+Instead, the camera sensitivity/speed is increased or lenses with image stabilizer are used (i.e., Tamron VC lenses).

 As shown in the two pictures below, the atmosphere of an image can change considerably or can even be destroyed completely if artificial lighting is used.

 The left picture (picture 01) was photographed with a flash, the right (picture 02) without.

 Tamron uses advanced multi-coating techniques to suppress internal reflections that cause 'ghosting' (secondary images) and 'flare' (low contrast, washed out images).
 As soon as light hits an untreated glass surface, a part of it is reflected.
 The average reflecting degree on untreated glass surfaces amounts to 5 % - 6 %.
 This leads "to ghost images" and to loss of luminosity and contrast.